 Exchange 2013 Lab Tutorial: Part 2: AD Domain Controller and Installation

-In the previous part of this series (Part 1) I took you through to the point where you now have...
+In the previous part of this series (Part 1), I took you through to the point where you now have a...

 In Exchange 2010 users can create distribution lists that are visible to the whole organization through Outlook Web App in the user Options.
 By default these are created in the Users OU in Active Directory.

 It is likely that if your users have figured out how to use this feature they may not understand that they are creating groups that everyone can see.
 If they do understand that everyone can see their newly created list, it is likely its naming convention doesn’t satisfy your corporate naming standards.
 So what are your administrative options for remediating this issue?

 First take some time to review the following TechNet article. http://technet.microsoft.com/en-us/library/ee332316(v=exchg.141).aspx This article discusses and demonstrates what it takes to “Turn Off User’s Ability to Create Distribution Groups” in Exchange 2010, because not all organizations want their users creating distribution lists.
 According to this article you have two choices on how to approach this.